YixiC94/YixiC94.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a 5th-year Ph.D. candidate in Management (Organization Theory) at Columbia Business School.
+I am a 5th-year Ph.D. candidate in Management (Organization Theory) at [Columbia Business School][https://github.com/user/repo](https://business.columbia.edu/post-grad/people/yixi-chen).

-My research sits at the intersection of **stigma**, **narrative**, and **social** **evaluation**.
-Specifically, I propose the concept of *stigma as distinction* to explain how stigmatized identities become competitive advantages in evaluative settings that reward differentiation, such as entrepreneurship.
-I investigate the forms and consequences of revealing versus concealing devalued identities, such as neurodivergence, criminal records, and lower social class.
+My research sits at the intersection of **identity**, **social** **evaluation**, and **social** **networks**.
+In my dissertation, I propose the concept of *stigma as distinction* to examine when and how stigmatized identities can shift from being mere liabilities to potential assets in entrepreneurial evaluation.
+Specifically, I investigate the forms and consequences of revealing versus concealing devalued identities, such as neurodivergence, criminal records, and lower social class, in entrepreneurship and education contexts.
 I use a mixed-method approach, combining experiments with in-depth interviews, computational text analysis, and surveys.

 Before coming to Columbia, I worked as a Senior Analyst at Mastercard International (New York and Shanghai).
 I received my M.A. in Sociology from the University of Chicago and my B.A. in History and Economics from Mount Holyoke College.

 I will be on the **2026-2027** job market.

 ### Contact
-Feel free to contact me at: YiChen26 at gsb dot columbia dot edu
+Feel free to contact me at: YiChen26@gsb.columbia.edu.